Who Am I?

 My current research explores the impact formal state-sanctioned biomedicine and traditional healthcare systems have on reproductive pregnancy-related healthcare and outcomes in terms of mortality and morbidity.
 I aim to explore and examine stories of causation that shape healthcare policies and practices in ways that give visibility, voice and empowerment to experiences that are marginalized in “maternal” mortality and global reproductive health disparities in international development and health discourses.

-I hope through this research, I will be better equipped to one day work in the academy and/or in public service as a sexual and reproductive policy analyst at national, local and/or international level, or the academy.
+I hope through this research, I will be better equipped to one day work in the academy and/or in public service as a sexual and reproductive policy analyst at national, local and/or international level.

 Thank you for visiting.